Baton Rouge General's Pink Pumpkin Patch returns for Breast Cancer Awareness month

 While the pumpkin patch serves as a visual reminder of breast cancer awareness, Baton Rouge General physicians are also doing their part to remind the public that a clinical breast exam is a key aspect of one's annual physical exam.
 They're also reminding people to contact a doctor if any unusual symptoms in the breast are noticed before the exam date.

-WBRZ's Dana DiPiazza visited the Pumpkin Patch Wednesday and spoke with two doctors who explained the importance of breast health.
+WBRZ's Dana DiPiazza had the chance to speak with two doctors who explained the importance of breast health while she was visiting the pumpkin patch.

 Besides skin cancer, breast cancer is the most commonly diagnosed cancer among American women.